 New civic numbers are assigned during the Development Permit Application process.
-When the number has been assigned, the Planning & Development Department mails a notice to the owner of the property indicating the civic number.
+When the number has been assigned by the Development Officer, the Planning & Development Department mails a notice to the owner of the property indicating the civic number.
 We also fax a notice to 911 notifying them of the new civic address.
 For this reason, it’s very important that residents don’t assign themselves a civic number – it can interfere with first responders’ ability to help you in an emergency!

 Civic Address Standards

 To make sure that emergency responders can reach you, we have a common set of standards for displaying civic numbers.
 If you own the lot on which a building is located, you must keep the assigned civic number posted on the lot or building in the following manner:

 - The civic number shall be in Arabic numerals (e.g. 123)

 - The bottom of the numeral shall be at least 1.2 meters above ground

 - The colour of each numeral shall be the same as the others, and clearly in contrast to the colour of the building, post or sign on which it is located

 - The height of the numerals shall not be less than 100 millimeters